carlinmack/NamespaceDatabase/DOCUMENTATION.md

 :   Returns the length of the longest word in text

-`parse(namespaces=[1])`
+`parse(namespaces=[1], parallel=False)`
 :   Selects the next dump from the database, extracts the features and
     imports them into several database tables.

     Detailed extraction of features is performed for namespaces of interest.
     Pages that are not in the namespace of choice will instead only have the edits counted per user.

     Parameters
     ----------
     namespaces : list[int] - Wikipedia namespaces of interest.
+    parallel: Bool - whether to parse with multiple cores

-`parseNonTargetNamespace(page, title, namespace, cursor)` :   Counts the number of edits each user makes and inserts them to the database.
+`parseNonTargetNamespace(page, title, namespace, cursor, parallel)` :   Counts the number of edits each user makes and inserts them to the database.

     Parameters